STRYD after 2000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 This is roughly how you should install it onto your laces for ALL versions of STRYD ie it needs to point in a forwards direction and be placed near the toes, like this.

-I often use elasticated laces which tend to be too thick for the space available on a Garmin footpod.
+I often use elasticated laces which tend to be too thick for older footpods.
 The STRYD Footpod handles this perfectly and allows 2, 3 or 4 lace lengths to be spanned.
 Try and span as many as sensibly possible.
-The STRYD attaches into its cradle VERY firmly, more so than a Garmin Footpod; and certainly feels like it won’t come out.
-Indeed it takes an effort to remove it for charging.
+The STRYD attaches into its cradle VERY firmly and feels like it won’t come out.

 If you don’t use thicker laces then you may well find the device moves a bit.
 Try packing out the space.
 On the STRYD forum, I’ve seen a velcro-based solution to reduce the space.
 Set against this, if you have tight-fitting running shoes then compounding a tightly-fitting STRYD can sometimes cause discomfort to your foot, solution: move the pod!